-If an employee is suspected of violating this policy, the employee's supervisor should consult with the Director of EOD at Campus and the Human Resources People Services Section Manager at JPL regarding appropriate actions, which may include an investigation, and discipline up to and including termination.
-If a supervisor believes an employee's behavior raises safety concerns for the employee or others, the supervisor must take immediate action, including calling EOD or the Human Resources People Services Section, to assess and address the situation and removing the employee from the worksite if necessary.
+If an employee is suspected of violating this policy, the employee's supervisor should consult with the Director of EOD at Campus or the People Services Section Manager in Human Resources at JPL regarding appropriate actions, which may include an investigation, and discipline up to and including termination.
+If a supervisor believes an employee's behavior raises safety concerns for the employee or others, the supervisor must take immediate action, including calling EOD on campus or the People Services Section in Human Resources at JPL, to assess and address the situation and to remove the employee from the worksite if necessary.